CALS Study Abroad Programs

 Contact: Dr. John Diaz or Dr. Norman Beatty

-• Costa Rica - Plants, People in the Antropocene: Summer A (May 14 - June 13)
+Costa Rica - Plants, People in the Antropocene: Summer A 2025 (Dates TBD)

 This program is approximately four weeks in duration with a short orientation session and activity in Gainesville before departure.
 While in Gainesville, students will be introduced to some of the research methodology and ecological concepts that they will further explore in Costa Rica.
 This program partners with the Organization for Tropical Studies (OTS) and the Tropical Agricultural Research and Higher Education Center (CATIE).
 The field based courses are led by UF instructors with support from local researchers and experts in different ecological zones in Costa Rica.